|Country Number (33)||1971 and 1980||SECOND WAVE|

 The series started on Monday, 4 February 1980, at 5.00pm on channel 6, and screened most weekdays.
 (No episode aired on Good Friday 4 April 1980.)

-If this was the package of 98 Tom Baker episodes, then the run ended on (or around) 19 June 1980.
+If this was the standard package of 98 Tom Baker episodes, then the run ended on (or around) 19 June 1980.

 The following day, the series continued, presumably a full run of repeats.